 Brett’s swing was a mass of tics and bounces at the plate.
 I’m sure it isn’t easy to keep your timing straight like that.

-Brett was one of 2 players, that I’ve seen, who went as hard to first as he possibly could on every play (Vernon Wells was the other).
-He went as hard on everything as he possibly could.
+Brett was one of two players I’ve seen who went as hard to first as he possibly could on every play (Vernon Wells was the other).
+Then, Brett went as hard on everything as he possibly could.
 No surprise, he ended up with all sorts of nagging injuries.
-If he had learned to pick his spots......
+If only he learned to pick his spots.

-I do get the feeling that Brett is the guy I’d want to sit furthest from in the clubhouse or on the bench, if I was a teammate.
-He doesn’t seem to have an off switch or even a volume control.
+I do get the feeling that Brett is the guy I’d want to sit furthest from in the clubhouse or on the bench if I was a teammate.
+He doesn’t seem to have an off switch or volume control.
 I don’t do well around people like that.

-As you know, we traded him, Franklin Barreto, Kendall Graveman and Sean Nolin to the A’s for Josh Donaldson, one of my favorite trades ever.
+As you know, we traded him, Franklin Barreto, Kendall Graveman and Sean Nolin to the A’s for Josh Donaldson, one of my favourite trades ever.

 Brett had an ok season with the A’s, hitting .260/.299/.407, then was traded off to the White Sox.
 He hit .248/.310/.413 in 94 games there.